linkeddatacenter/kees/README.md

    learned facts.
 4. a time slot to access the Knowledge Base and to answering questions (**teaching window**)

-The steps 2 and 3 can be iterated
+The steps 2 and 3 can be iterated.

 This sequence is called **KEES workflow** and it is a continuous integration process that starts on user request, scheduled time or after triggering an event (e.g. a dataset change).

-### The plan target graph
+### The Target graph

 A target graph is a named graph in the knowledge base referenced by the property kees:build.
 In a KEES knowledge base, every named graph shoud be referenced by exactly one plan through the kees:builds property.

-Plans MUST provide enough information to describe how to build a new named graph or to update an existing one.
+Plans MUST provide to a KEES agent enough information to describe how to build or update the target graph.

-A very smart KEES agent (for instance a human person) could be able to understand higt level instructions (for instance, plain
-English senteces) deducting missing information from the agent context or from experience.
-Not smart KEES agent could be able just to interpereter  low level language instruction.

 ### Plan pre-conditions